Gunmen attack Sinai checkpoints close to Israel border

-The attacks were part of a spike in violence there since Wednesday's overthrow of Islamist President Mohamed Mursi.

-Gunmen in pickup trucks exchanged gunfire with soldiers and police in Sheikh Zuweid in the early hours of the morning, but there were no casualties, security sources said.
+Gunmen in pickup trucks exchanged gunfire with soldiers and police in the lawless province in the early hours of the morning, but there were no casualties, security sources said.

-In two separate attacks by armed assailants on Sunday evening in El Arish, one soldier was killed and a police officer wounded, security sources added.

 Hardline Islamists have launched sporadic attacks in North Sinai since the ouster of longtime President Hosni Mubarak in 2011 created a security vacuum in the region.

-On Friday, five security officers were killed in skirmishes with suspected militants in El Arish.
+On Friday, five security officers were killed in skirmishes with suspected militants in El Arish, the regional capital.

 On Saturday, a priest was also killed there by a group of militants, four other checkpoints were fired upon and an explosion hit an Egyptian pipeline supplying gas to Jordan.